Living & Working in Great Places

 A couple of years later in 1996, I was surfing the internet and came…

 This morning I decided to walk downtown to catch a ferry over to St Ignace.
 It's the small town on the Upper Peninsula of Michigan, the northern point of the Mackinac Bridge.
 There are also ferries that go to the lower peninsula, that town is Mackinaw City.
-First, I went to the shoreline where Market Street…Continue
+First, I went to the shoreline where Market Street intersects and watched some of the yachts arriving.
+There…Continue

 This summer I am working, living and exploring Mackinac Island, Michigan.
 Sanders on Mackinac is where I am employed as a Fudge Maker.
 And people that come to the island eat a LOT of fudge.
-So much, in fact, tourists…Continue
+So much, in fact, tourists are referred to as fudgies.

 Added by Keith Larson on July 12, 2015 at 9:30pm — No Comments